LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 More information on responses expected by Third-Party Bot Connector can be found at [API Service Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)

+{: .important}
+The response is expected to be sent by Get Conversation Events method of Custom Endpoint service.
+To ensure validity of response, brands can use our [Conversation Tester feature](third-party-bots-conversation-tester.html)

 ```json
 {
   "response": [